muquit/clip-httpd/docs/intro.md

 This allows you to securely update the system clipboard of your desktop from any other machine on your network using a simple HTTP request.

+The API key is simply a shared secret between the server and client.
+It doesn't need to be a traditional long hex or base64 encoded token - just use a strong, memorable passphrase.

 I hope you find this project useful!
 Pull requests, suggestions, and feedback are always welcome.